dubs3c/MacRecon/README.md

 ## Motivation

-David Jacoby's talk at SEC-T 2021 promted me to recreate some of the examples that he demonstrated.
+David Jacoby's talk at SEC-T 2021 prompted me to recreate some of the examples that he demonstrated.

 ## Contributing
 1. Fork it!